Zxiran/Hive_Project/README.md

 15. Total contribution hour for each and every agents weekly basis
 16. Perform inner join, left join and right join based on the agent column and after joining the table export that data into your local system.
 17. Perform partitioning on top of the agent column and then on top of that perform bucketing for each partitioning.

+Other Files description:
+File "project_1.txt" contains the HQL commands to solve each query